amabnl/amadeus-ws-client/docs/samples.rst

 EXAMPLES
 ========

-Here are some examples how to send specific messages.
+Here are some examples of how to send specific messages.

 ***
 PNR